fuadagus/eda-arundaya/README.md

 # 📊 Dashboard Kit

-This Streamlit dashboard app allows you to analyze a hypothetical YouTube channel data and display various metrics and visualizations, which is helpful for content creators in understanding their channel's performance over time.
+This Streamlit dashboard app allows you to analyze a hypothetical IoT data and display various metrics and visualizations, which is helpful for farmer in understanding their IoT's performance over time.

 The app's UI is built using pure Streamlit.